Below are a few of the questions we get asked, frequently:

 Students in graduate programs at Memorial choose a Payment Plan when accepted.
 They do not pay a per course fee.
 Full-time students normally follow Payment Plan A and part-time students follow Plan B. Plan C is only available to Master of Education, Educational Technology students with advanced standing.
 Changes to payment plans can only be made in the first semester of a program.
 The payment plan fees only cover the courses outlined on the program of study.
 If a student completes the program in less than the semesters they sign-up for, they still have to pay the remaining semesters (for example if you sign for 6 semesters but finish in 4 you will still need to pay the 2 remaining semesters).
 Also, if you go over the number of semesters, you will be required to pay a continuance fee.
 The charges do not include books, insurance, housing, Distance Education and Special Delivery Fee, etc. The School of Graduate Studies website outlines the graduate tuition and an estimated cost of living.

-Recreation Fees: Off-campus graduate students do not have to pay the recreation fee.
-Usually this includes those taking web-based courses, those who are part of an off-campus cohort or those doing thesis research off campus.
-Usually the system will recognize an off-campus mailing address and a non-campus course registration and exempt students automatically.
+Recreation Fees: Graduate students completing online courses do not have to pay the recreation fee.
+This also includes those who are part of an off-campus cohort or those doing thesis research off campus.
+Usually the system will recognize a distance course or a non-campus course registration and exempt students automatically.
 However, students not automatically exempted will have to apply for an exemption by submitting an exemption form.
 Submit completed forms to the Faculty of Education, Office of Academic Programs for processing.
 Students taking even one course on campus must pay the fee but are able to take advantage of the recreation facilities.

 Is there any funding for graduate students?